Ryobi vs. Milwaukee: Which Power Tool Brand Is Better in 2024?

 Ryobi

 As you may expect, Ryobi has an international presence with 12 plants in six countries, including the United States.
 Shelbyville, Indiana is its American hub.
 The company recently announced ambitious plans to expand its footprint and boost the local economy.
-This site focuses on the die-casting segment for the automotive industry.
+This site focuses on the die-casting segment of the automotive industry.

 It has offices throughout Japan with additional satellites in Mexico, Northern Ireland, Thailand, and China.
 Like many corporations, different sites specialize in particular products.
 That increases the productivity and efficiency of each line.
 Its corporate office is located in Chicago.